-In this guide, you’ll learn what search intent keywords are, where to find them, and how to use them.
+This guide will teach you search intent keywords, where to find them, and how to use them.
 A buyer intent keyword is a term used for a keyword phrase used on the search engine for a potential customer.

 The goal behind focusing on these keywords is that by targeting these terms, your site could get high rankings in the organic search results when people are looking for products/services related to your product search with their queries.

 Focus on buyer intent instead of broad or generic phrases.
-By focusing on specific terms as opposed to general ones, you’ll have better luck getting organic rankings as well as delighting customers with higher conversion rates from traffic sent from those keywords.
+By focusing on specific terms instead of general ones, you’ll have better luck getting organic rankings and delighting customers with higher conversion rates from traffic sent from those keywords.

 The more specific the keyword, the less competition you’ll have on the search engines when you target them.

-The top of the funnel, as you sometimes hear called TOFU, is where you find the most traffic, but they are generally looking for answers and don’t want to complete a purchase at that time.
+The top of the funnel, as you sometimes hear called TOFU, is where you find the most traffic, but they are generally looking for answers and don’t want to complete a purchase.

 You might get some sales from this group, but they won’t be as high quality as leads in most cases.
 Middle-of-the-funnel keywords tend to have more commercial intent and potential customers who are still exploring their options and deciding if your product or service is right for them.